 This link is to a Fall 2005 National Center for Culturally Responsive Educational Systems position statement on cultural challenges associated with RTI.

 This link to the Midwest and Plains Equity Assistance Center website provides information regarding race, gender, and national origin equity to educators including podcasts, webinars, and resources that can be downloaded.

-This link is to the former website of the National Center for Culturally Responsive Educational Systems (NCCRESt).
-NCCRESt is now supported by the Equity Alliance at Arizona State University (ASU).
+This link is to the former website of NCCRESt now supported by the Equity Alliance at Arizona State University.

 This 2006 National Center for Culturally Responsive Educational Systems practitioner brief discusses the issues associated with culturally and linguistically responsive interventions for culturally and linguistically diverse students.

 This link to the Center on Response to Intervention website provides an annotated bibliography of key articles for understanding disproportionate representation.
 As noted at the website, "the bibliography is categorized into three sections: Practitioner-oriented, Practitioners Who Want to Learn More, and Research-oriented.
 The Practitioner-oriented category is mainly composed of articles that are simple and practical.
 The category entitled, Practitioners Who Want to Learn More, is for those who want more detailed information about disproportionality."

 This link to an issues paper prepared by the ten Regional Title IV Equity Assistance Centers discusses the equity issues associated with RtI.
 The paper identifies eleven recommendations to assure successful implementation of RtI.

 This 2002 U.S. Department of Education document summarizes the findings of the President's Commission on Excellence in Special Education.
 As noted in the transmittal letter, "the report outlines findings and recommendations for improving the educational performance of children with disabilities."